jotak/mipod/README.md

   As a stand-alone server, you only need the javascript files under directory '''javascript'''.
 Copy them to the place you want, and run mipod-rest.js with node:
   * *node mipod-rest.js*

   That's all you need to start the server with default parameters.
 It will listen to requests on port 80 and connects to a MPD server on localhost:6600.
-Try out http://localhost/mpd/play or http://localhost/mpd/pause, if you have an MPD server running, you should hear immediate results.
+Try out http://localhost/mipod/play or http://localhost/mipod/pause, if you have an MPD server running, you should hear immediate results.

   Configurable options are:
   * **-p=$X, --port=$X** setup server port (default 80)
-  * **-m=$path, --mpdRoot=$path** setup MPD-related root for REST requests (default /mpd)
-  * **-l=$path, --libraryRoot=$path** setup library-related root for REST requests (default /library).
-You can eventually choose the same as mpdRoot.
+  * **--root=$path** setup root for REST requests (default /mipod)
   * **--mpdHost=$host** MPD server hostname (default localhost)
   * **--mpdPort=$X** MPD server port (default 6600)
   * **--dataPath=$path** local path where data files will be stored